What and where to eat in Vietnam

 Banh Xeo

-Banh Xeo which is quite similar to a kind of crepe is made of rice flour, turmeric, and coconut milk, stuffed with shrimps, chicken, pork or beef slices, sliced onions, mushrooms, and bean sprouts, served with fresh lettuce or rice papers.
-To enjoy one like a local, wrap it in lettuce leaves, mustard leaf or rice papers, dip in fermented peanut sauce, and taste it. \
+Banh Xeo which is quite similar to a kind of crepe is made of rice flour, turmeric, and coconut milk, stuffed with shrimp, chicken, pork or beef slices, sliced onions, mushrooms, and bean sprouts, served with fresh lettuce or rice papers.
+To enjoy one like a local, wrap it in lettuce leaves, mustard leaves, or rice papers, dip in fermented peanut sauce, and taste it.

 Che